syncfusion-content/uwp-docs/uwp/TreeMap/LeafLabelPath.md

 ---
 layout: post
-title: LeafLabelPath in TreeMap control
+title: LeafLabelPath in UWP TreeMap control | Syncfusion
-description: LeafLabelPath
+description: Learn here all about LeafLabelPath support in Syncfusion UWP TreeMap (SfTreeMap) control and more.
-platform: UWP
+platform: uwp
-control: TreeMap
+control: SfTreeMap
 documentation: ug
 ---

-# LeafLabelPath
+# LeafLabelPath in UWP TreeMap (SfTreeMap)

 LeafLabelPath of SfTreeMap is a path to a field on the source object, which serves as the "label" of the object.